 Define your Backup Retention.
 You may select any retention policy between 1 day - 35 days.

 - Note: Your Relational DB subscription includes up to 100% of your allocated storage amount in backup storage.
-Backup storage that exceeds the size of your allocated storage is billed at the 'Additional Backup Storage' rates defined in the pricing catalogue.
+Backup storage that exceeds the size of your allocated storage is billed at the 'Additional Backup Storage' rates defined in the pricing catalog.
 Backups are compressed in order to reduce the amount of backup storage used.

 Click “Create Database”.
 Your database information is quickly returned, including connection string.
 You can then choose to download your certificate.